At exactly 4:00 p.m., the bus began to move.

 "Leave."

-"I'm sorry," he murmured, voice hollow.
+"I'm sorry," he murmured, hollow.

-So why did it feel like he was missing?
+So why did he feel incomplete?

 He sighed.